 A: Each component of a Sol system has a different lifespan:

 - Solar panels: up to 20 years

 - Electronics: approx. 5 years

 Q: Are there grants available for solar lighting projects?

 A: Grants such as the Community Development Block Grant (CDBG) or Indian Housing Block Grant (IHBG) have been used in the past to fund solar lighting projects.
+Funding for lights as part of a Safe Routes to School initiative may also be available.
 Check for federal and/or state grants that might be applicable to your project (with the help of a grant writer).

 Q: Will an EverGen light stay on all night?

 A: Yes—a system can be configured to run all night or dim to your specification.
 The EverGen can be programmed to operate using several operating profiles, such as dusk-to-dawn, or customized with Dark-Sky Lighting Controls that help minimize wasted light and light trespass.

 Shown: Example of a “5-Dim-2” operating profile vs. a “7-Dim-2” operating profile.